Example Of A Research Questionnaire

 Q: How long should a questionnaire be?

 A: Questionnaire length depends on the research objectives and the target audience.
-Keep it as concise as possible while still gathering the necessary information.
+Still, keep it as concise as possible while still gathering the necessary information.
 Aim for brevity to avoid respondent fatigue.

 Q: How can I increase response rates?